liuliu/dflat/README.md

 ![](docs/dflat-vs-core-data.png)

 Some of these numbers looks too good to be true.
 For example, on insertions, **Dflat** appears 20 times faster than Core Data.
-Some of these numbers didn't make intuitive sense, why multi-thread insertions is slower?
+Some of these numbers didn't make intuitive sense, why multi-thread insertions are slower?
 Putting it in perspective is important.

 ![](docs/wcdb-vs-fmdb-vs-dflat.png)